JuliaQUBO/ToQUBO.jl/docs/src/manual/4-settings.md

 [`ToQUBO.Attributes.PenaltyOffset`](@ref), `σ` is `1` for minimization models and `-1` for maximization models, `U - L` is the compiled pseudo-boolean objective range, and `ϵ` is the smallest positive value of the generated nonnegative penalty function.
-With `β > 0`, any infeasible assignment is penalized by more than the largest possible objective improvement available within the compiled objective range.
+With the default scale `s = 1` and `β > 0`, any infeasible assignment is penalized by more than the largest possible objective improvement available within the compiled objective range.
+With custom scales, the same sufficient exactness condition is `s * (U - L + β) > U - L`; smaller scales can make the penalty a tuning heuristic rather than a certified exact penalty.

+The objective range is computed from interval bounds on the compiled PBF over encoded target binary variables.
+For normal finite JuMP/MOI models this bound is finite after encoding, but it may overestimate the exact source-objective span when an encoding has redundant target states or feasibility relations such as one-hot sums.
+That overestimate keeps the penalty sufficient, but it is not always the tightest possible objective range.

 When the objective range or positive penalty gap cannot be certified, ToQUBO falls back for that coefficient to [`ToQUBO.Attributes.LegacyPenalty`](@ref):